-WILMINGTON, Ohio - The Wilmington College Athletics Hall of Fame, established in 1991, will induct five new members in a ceremony during homecoming weekend on Saturday, Sept.
+WILMINGTON, Ohio - The Wilmington College Athletics Hall of Fame, established in 1991, inducted five new members in a ceremony during homecoming weekend on Saturday, Sept.
 21. Dana (Crow) Williams, Judy Doyle, Bob Hess, Becki (Opalek) Poeppelmeier and Jake Pence represent the 2019 Athletics Hall of Fame class.

 Crow, a 2002 graduate, was four-year member of the women's track & field program.
 An outdoor All-American with a fifth-place finish in the 400-meter dash at the 2002 NCAA Division III Championships, earned All-OAC honors a dozen times in her career and was a six-time OAC champion.
 She earned the OAC's Clyde Lamb Award in 2002.
 Crow holds five outdoor program records including: the 400-meter relay (48.71 seconds), the 800-meter relay (1:45.00), the 1,600-meter relay (3:52.20), the sprint-medley relay (4:13.67) and the 400-meter dash (56.12 seconds).
 Crow's name is also in the indoor record books three times - the 300-meter dash (41.52 seconds), the 4-x-200-meter relay (1:46.35) and the 4-x-400-meter relay (4:02.07).